mbrezu/Shovel/ShovelVmSpec.md

 a value of their choice (hopefully representative of the amount of memory they allocated).

-Before executing each instruction, the VM checks if this cell counter went over the cell quota.
+The VM regularly checks if this cell counter went over the cell quota.
 If it did, it walks the active objects in the VM (i.e. the objects reachable from the stack and the current environment) and adds up their cell usage.
 The cell counter is then set to this (more accurate) cell usage.
 If the cell counter is still over the cell quota, the VM throws a cell-quota-exceeded exception.

-The ever-incrementing cell counter is a means of avoiding to count all the live objects before every instruction.
+The ever-incrementing cell counter is a means of avoiding to count all the live objects every time the quota check is made.

 The cells quota is soft because: